bhdouglass/clickable/README.md

-  "kill": "Name of the process to kill (useful for killing the running app, then relaunching it) [Optional]", "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]", "default": "A list of space separated sub-commands to run when no sub-commands are specified" }
+  "kill": "Name of the process to kill (useful for killing the running app, then relaunching it) [Optional]", "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]", "default": "A list of space separated sub-commands to run when no sub-commands are specified", "dependencies": "An array of dependencies that will be installed in the build container" }
 ```